Thank you for reading our post, please rate this article at the end.

 After you’ve shaped the template to your liking, attach it to the plywood sheets.
 You can use brad nails or clamps.
 If you use clamps, you must move them around as you cut the shape so they don’t interfere with the jigsaw.

-If your jigsaw’s cutting capacity allows it, you may attach the template to one of the plywood sheets, put this sheet on top of the second sheet, clamp them together, and see them simultaneously.
+If your jigsaw’s cutting capacity allows it, you may attach the template to one of the plywood sheets, place the second sheet on top, clamp them together, and see them both at once.
 This can allow you to shape both plywood sheets as closely as possible.

 If you don’t have a sufficient jigsaw, you’ll have to shape the plywood sheets individually.
-Once you’re done, you can put the plywood sheets on each other, clamp them together, and even them out with a belt sander.
+Once you’re done, you can stack the plywood sheets, clamp them together, and even them out with a belt sander.

 Remember that you may need to even things out with a sander tool even if you saw the two plywood sheets simultaneously.